 This is a very exciting time in your life, and the next few years will bring many changes.
-Often times with change comes stress and confusion, and we here at Counseling Services are here to help students cope with a number of issues in order to ensure a positive and successful college experience.
+Often times with change comes stress and confusion, and we here at the Glaeser Center for Counseling Services are here to help students cope with a number of issues in order to ensure a positive and successful college experience.

-Students come to Counseling Services for a variety of reasons.
+Students come to the Glaeser Center for Counseling Services for a variety of reasons.
 Some people have trouble adjusting to college life, some have relationship or family issues, others have more serious emotional problems, while many simply need the clarity that talking can bring.

 All full time students at Juniata are eligible to meet with a counselor up to ten times per year.
-If a student’s issues are beyond the Counseling Service’s resources, or if more extensive counseling is needed, students can be referred elsewhere in the community.
+If a student’s issues are beyond the Center’s resources, or if more extensive counseling is needed, students can be referred elsewhere in the community.

-Visits to Counseling Services are confidential.
-We do not share information about you with anyone outside of Counseling Services (including professors and administration) without your express written permission.
+Visits to the Glaeser Center for Counseling Services are confidential.
+We do not share information about you with anyone outside of the Center (including professors and administration) without your express written permission.
 The only exception to this rule is when there is the risk of imminent physical injury (such as suicide, assault or abuse).
 In these instances, we are bound legally and ethically to act to ensure the safety of all individuals, regardless of confidentiality.
-We keep our own separate files at the Counseling Center and they do NOT become part of your Juniata academic record.
+We keep our own separate files at the Glaeser Center for Counseling Services and they do NOT become part of your Juniata academic record.

-Visits to Counseling Services are by appointment only.
-You may make an appointment by e-mailing one of the counselors: Pat Hunter at firstname.lastname@example.org, Kerry Harper at email@example.com, or Jonathan Reveley-Cohen at firstname.lastname@example.org.
-You can call with any questions or to make an appointment at 814-641-3353.
+Visits to the Glaeser Center for Counseling Services are by appointment only.
+You may make an appointment by e-mailing firstname.lastname@example.org.
+You may also call 814-641-3353 with any questions or to make an appointment.

 Remember, these next few years can be some of the best years of your life, but they can also be the most challenging.
 Please know that there are many resources available to help you get through the more difficult times.